JEFfersusu/MiT-Loss/README.md

 </div>

 ## Citation
-If you think that our work is useful to your research, please cite using this BibTeX:
+If you think that our work is useful to your research, please cite using this BibTeX😊:
 ```bibtex
 @article{MiTL_2025,
 doi = {10.1088/1361-6501/ae08d8},